JimmyPun610/BarcodeScanner.Mobile/README.md

 Please feel free to improve my source code.

 ## Current Version
+6.0.0-pre for Xamarin Forms 5.0.0.2083, use MLKit and CameraX in Android.
+Thanks to @stepkillah

 5.0.0.8 for Xamarin Forms 5.0.0.2012

 5.0.0.6 for Xamarin Forms 5.0.0.1905